evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 }
 ```

 ### Polling

+I have delayed describing `clientInput` and `serverSocketHandler` because both must invoke blocking APIs.
+To this effect, they were created on the `io` actor system, with its own, dedicated thread pool.

-The blocking API will require polling.
-In the Java code we saw at the beginning we  implemented `while` loops of the form:
+As we saw at the beginning these blocking APIs are usually handled within `while` loops of the form:

 ```java
 while (true) {